Noroff-FEU-Assignments/project-exam-2-Iselinklementin/README.md

 yarn dev
 ```

+Add prop type checks and fix any warnings that appear in the console.
+Keep your console open while developing.
+If you are using Next, don't forget that the component you pass the props to from getServerSideProps or getStaticProps also needs prop type checks.

 1. D1aO 8H45 eb83 Nbb3 v9Ym Mt8I <- min >
 2. nhHC xwcm oDMI jrVs 6lHy zlFK <- light >
 3. Nkvf DtVs V1a1 dv9R o3Lf eNhA <- admin >

+---

+Skiftet image til array og ID
+Skiftet B&B til Bed & Breakfast (stay_type)

+---

 https://artisansweb.net/how-to-use-application-passwords-in-wordpress-for-rest-api-authentication/#:~:text=Head%20over%20to%20the%20Users,password%20with%20or%20without%20spaces.